-Ortega maintains that Mass Man is an equal opportunity destroyer.
-Mass Man is both parent and preserver of the illusion of purity.
+A little less elitist, Ortega postulates that Mass Man is an equal opportunity destroyer: both parent and preserver of the illusion of purity.
 I found this quote from an anonymous Amazon reviewer that puts a bull's eye on a key aspect of Ortega's Mass Man dynamic:

 Mass man is a principal character of the modern superstate; an inert, unthinking being hostile to the finer creations of aristocratic culture and easy prey for demagogues of every political persuasion.
 He is characterized by passivity, an appetite for entertainment and spectacles, and a hostility toward the sensitivity, discipline and training that are necessary prerequisites to aristocratic culture.

 What strikes me is the way Ortega defines the ignorance and profound ineptitude of Mass Man.
 A film quote from Men in Black comes to mind:

 A person is smart.
 People are dumb, panicky dangerous animals...